 The error-page contains a mapping between an error code or an exception type to the path of a resource in the Web application.
+However, the error-code or the exception-type element can be omitted to specify a default error page.
 The sub-element exception-type contains a fully qualified class name of a Java exception type.
-The subelement location element contains the location of the resource in the web application relative to the root of the web application.
+The sub-element location element contains the location of the resource in the web application relative to the root of the web application.
 The value of the location must have a leading '/'.